 Do you use this symbolic period to make some life-changing decisions?
 Are you struggling to create a game plan that would work?
 To help you come up with a great New Year’s resolution and inspire you to grow as a photographer, we interviewed 10 prominent photographers, bloggers and entrepreneurs working in the photo industry and asked them a single question:

 Read on to find out what the industry’s influential personalities told us about their top goals.

 Wedding photographer, blogger

 So often creatives get caught up in producing work–good, great, not-so-great–but always focused on the act of creative production.
 I find myself always working on the next thing, thinking of the next thing, planning for the next thing…but I hardly make time to simply be in the moment.
 It’s vitally important to take a step back once in a while, making time to savor the present and appreciate how far I’ve come.
 That’s my New Year’s resolution: to stop, appreciate my journey thus far, and hope for even better things in the future once I acknowledge everything I have now.

 Entrepreneur, CEO of Defrozo photo marketing platform

-In 2015 I will stick to my older resolution I made three years ago.
+I will stick to my older resolution I made three years ago.
 It sounds like “turn your dreams into goals and work your ass out to reach them”.
-So my main goal for 2015 is to introduce the full-featured version of Defrozo to the worldwide photography crowd.
-Launching a Kickstarter campaign for Defrozo in January 2015 is the first step on that way.
+So my main goal is to introduce the full-featured version of Defrozo to the worldwide photography crowd.
+Launching a Kickstarter campaign for Defrozo is the first step on that way.